The Scholarship System

 However, if your household has a significant financial need, the College Board offers a $32 fee reduction for each AP test.
 Whether you qualify depends on numerous factors, including your student’s state and the school they attend.
 In some cases, federal or state funds can reduce the costs further as well.

-If you are worried about the cost of AP exams, have your student speak with their guidance counselor or AP coordinator.
+If you are worried about the cost of AP exams, have your student speak with their guidance counselor or the AP program coordinator.

 How Many AP Classes Should I Take?